Finishing (textiles): Purification and preliminary processes

-The grey cloth—woven cotton fabric in its loom-state—not only contains impurities, including warp size, but requires further treatment in order to develop its full textile potential.
+The greige cloth—woven cotton fabric in its loom-state—not only contains impurities, including warp size, but requires further treatment in order to develop its full textile potential.
 Furthermore, it may receive considerable added value by applying one or more finishing processes.

 Singeing

 Singeing is a preparation method of textiles; it is applied more commonly to woven textiles and cotton yarns.
 Singeing in textiles is a mechanical treatment or finish to obtain a neat surface of the fabric or less hairy yarn.
 In a singeing machine, the yarns or fabrics are exposed to direct flames to burn the protruding fibers of the textile materials.
-Hence, also called "gassing".
+Hence, also called "gassing".The singeing machine can smooth the fabric surface, thereby improving the quality of the dyeing/printing process and reducing pilling.

 Desizing

 Depending on the size that has been used, the cloth may be steeped in a dilute acid and then rinsed, or enzymes may be used to break down the size.

 Scouring

 Scouring is a chemical washing process carried out on cotton fabric to remove natural wax and non-fibrous impurities (e.g. the remains of seed fragments) from the fibres and any adventitious oil, soiling or dirt.
 Scouring was used to carry in iron vessels called kiers.
 The fabric was boiled in an alkali, which forms a soap with free fatty acids (saponification).
 A kier is usually enclosed, so the solution of sodium hydroxide can be boiled under pressure, excluding oxygen which would degrade the cellulose in the fibre.
 If the appropriate reagents are used, scouring will also remove size from the fabric although desizing often precedes scouring and is considered to be a separate process known as fabric preparation.
 Preparation and scouring are prerequisites to most of the other finishing processes.
 At this stage even the most naturally white cotton fibres are yellowish, and bleaching, the next process, is required.